 passed away.
 His funeral was attended by over a thousand people.

-Sutton Dart Station, selling Earlscliffe to William Martin Murphy and his wife
+Sutton Train Station, selling Earlscliffe to William Martin Murphy and his wife

 Norah on the 25th September 1945.
 Lady Caroline

 died five years later in 1950 This page was last updated on

 Jubilee Nurses' Pension Fund.
 To-day (Saturday)-Dublin (2 to 6